 Example 2: Kader in Indonesia

-In conclusion, lay health advisers typically demonstrate efficacy and often the potential for being very effective in the long run, but they require a lot of professional time in terms of training, recruitment, and sustainability.
+In conclusion, lay health advisers not only demonstrate efficacy, but often the potential for being broadly effective in the long run.
+However, they require a lot of a professional's time in terms of training, recruitment, and sustainability.
 There often is a high dropout rate among lay health advisers, especially if they are volunteers or persons who may be moving on towards higher-paying jobs.
 Community health adviser programs can be especially effective if backed by policy changes such as giving these advisers college credit for their work.
 These and other incentives need to be identified to make community health advising truly a public health channel.

 It is important to note that community health advisers need to be chosen through careful audience research in terms of what qualities their ideal type of adviser would have.
 See the Audience module for more information.

 Note that in this section we are NOT discussing patient-provider communication, a subject for a later module.
 But that is germane to our point about the fundamental but often overlooked impact of interpersonal communication.
 For example, see one of the powerful TED Talks presentations by Dr. Abraham Verghese as he presents the importance of physicians staying in touch with their own humanity as they travel with the patient back to wellness or to the end of life.